 Next, you’ll be given the embed code to load the fonts into your website.
 The different options are explained in the embed code help page, and the default embed code works well for most projects.

 Copy the embed code and add it to the <head> tag in your website.

 Click Done to close the web project window and continue browsing.
 To add more fonts to your project, click the </> button on another font family, then choose your project name from the menu (instead of “Create a new project”).

-The web project and all the fonts you’ve added to it will be listed under My Adobe Fonts.
-Click the Edit Project button to change which font weights and styles are included, remove a web font family from the project entirely, or change the character set, which specifies the project’s language support.
+Click the Edit Project button to change which font weights and styles are included, remove a web font family from the project entirely, or designate a font-display setting.
+You can also change the character set in the web project editor, which specifies the project’s language support.

 East Asian fonts must be served with dynamic subsetting, while other fonts have language-based subsetting options: Default, All Characters, or a custom language subset.
 The Language Support & Subsetting help page has more information on the different options.

 You can include any OpenType features in the project by checking the “OpenType Features” box.
 Checking this box also shows a list of the features available for that particular web font family, such as ligatures, alternate characters, or small capitals.

 Font Display allows you to specify how web fonts are loaded in the web browser and applied to your website.
 More information about these options is available in our font-display settings help page.